 6 For the purpose of search and rescue the details of these MMSI assignments should be made available to authorized entities such as, but not limited to, RCC.
 Such availability should be on an automatic basis, 24 hours per day 365 days per year.

-7 The MMSI assigned to aircraft should also be available from the ITU MARS database (see RR No. 20.16).
+7 The MMSI assigned to aircraft should also be available from the ITU maritime mobile access and retrieval system (MARS) database (see RR No. 20.16).

 Section 4 Assignment of identification to automatic identification systems aids to navigation